 9. Take mindfulness breaks

 “Every hour or so, get up, take a deep breath, and be mindful of your comfortable surroundings,” Klapow advises.
-“Take in the fact that you may have your dog by your side, or a fish tank behind you.
-Peer out into the backyard and look at the flowers,” he says.
+“Take in the fact that you may have your dog by your side or a fish tank behind you.
+Peek outside and look at the flowers,” he says.